 The Investment Consultant will monitor changes to any of the categories listed above.
-Should these changes be deemed significant, the Investment Consultant will provide the SIB with a memo detailing its findings and applying an investment status of Positive, Acceptable, Caution, and/or if approved Watch.
+Should these changes be deemed significant, the Investment Consultant will provide the SIB with a memo detailing its findings and applying an investment status of Positive, Acceptable, Caution, and if approved WatchPass or Fail.